rockstar/rockstar.github.io/content/2025-09-16-yes-chef-mise-en-place.md

 Title: Yes Chef!
-Everything in its place
+Everything in Its Place
 Date: 2025-09-16 13:00:00 -0600
-Slug:
 Status: published

 ![A kitchen organized and ready for service[^1]]({attach}/images/mise-en-place-1.jpg)